rian-baba/React/mileSton/README.md

 # Full-Stack React Application

 A **production-grade full-stack web application** built with modern technologies.
-The project follows clean architecture principles with separate **frontend** and **backend layers**, reusable components, and an optimized developer workflow.
+The project follows clean architecture principles with separaaddte **frontend** and **backend layers**, reusable components, and an optimized developer workflow..

 ## 🚀 Features
 - **Full-Stack Setup**